The integral identity conjecture in motivic homotopy theory: Motivic constant term functors

 \subsection{Extending Braden transformations to ind-schemes}

 In geometric Langlands, it is natural to work with ind-schemes and we want to have analogous results of the preceding section for such objects.
 The reader feels free to extend results in this section to ind-algebraic spaces.
-Let $S = \Spec(R)$ with $R$ a noetherian ring and $X = \colim_{i \in I}X_i$ be an ind-$S$-variety endowed with a $\tau$-locally linearizable $\gm_{m,S}$-action.
+Let $R$ be a ring and $S = \Spec(R)$ its spectrum.
+Let $X = \colim_{i \in I}X_i$ be an ind-$S$-variety endowed with a $\tau$-locally linearizable $\gm_{m,S}$-action (where $\tau$ is at least the \'etale topology), this means there exists a presentation $X = \colim_{i \in I} X_i$ where the $\gm_{m,S}$-action on each $X_i$ is $\tau$-locally linearizable in the sense of of schemes, see for instance \cite[Definition 1.6]{richarz-2018}.
 Then \cite[Theorem 2.1]{richarz-2021} proves that the morphism $X^+ \longrightarrow X$ is cartesian and hence by lemma \ref{well-definition of four operations of ind-schemes}, the operation $(e^+)^*$ is well-defined. \begin{prop} Let $X$ be an ind-$S$-variety endowed with a $\tau$-locally linearizable $\gm_{m,S}$-action, then the Braden transformation

 is well-defined and is an isomorphism on equivariant objects. \end{prop}